With a fire tower, remote peaks, secluded hollows, lakes, fishing, and excellent camping, what’s not to like?

 - Two on the Neversink-Hardenburgh Trail

-Campfires are permitted below 3,500 feet in elevation, but only dead and down fuel may be used.
+Campfires are permitted below 3,500 feet in elevation, but you may use only dead and down trees for fuel.
 In an established campsite, use the existing fire ring.
 Before you leave, completely extinguish the fire.
 Never leave a fire unattended.
 The use of camp stoves is encouraged.
 Treat ALL water.

 |Balsam Lake Mountain Wild Forest|